jasynmarais/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array of elements and passes each element back to the callback. .forEach doesn't return anything.

 2. What is the difference between a function and a method?

 3. What is closure?